Charter for Employers

 As a signatory, you will receive:

-- Access to MINDFUL EMPLOYER Plus providing telephone helplines for your staff and managers: to be launched April 2017
+- Access to MINDFUL EMPLOYER Plus providing telephone helplines for your staff and managers for just £1+VAT per person per year.

 - Complimentary copies of the MINDFUL EMPLOYER Line Managers' Resource and Keeping Well at Work and 10% discount on further copies - Order Online or use the Order Form to buy now